Content marketing has become the dominant form of marketing in the digital age. According to Hubspot’s State of Marketing Report

 Maximizing Your Content’s Reach With Social and Email Marketing

 The hope with great content is that Google will eventually rank it well in search results, giving you organic traffic from those interested in the information you’re providing.
-But it is also helpful to promote your content to reach a wider audience and stay connected with your already existing audience.
+But it is also helpful to promote your content to reach a wider audience and stay connected with your existing audience.
 Social media and email are two very effective ways to do this.

 Facebook, LinkedIn, Instagram, and other channels can be used to create a brief post whenever you have new content launching on your blog.
 You’ll reach a different kind of reader this way, who wasn’t necessarily out looking for the information you’re providing but is interested when he or she sees it.
 This will also keep your content in front of those who signed up to follow you in the past but don’t regularly visit your site.